Echono/advent/README.md

 You can find more here: https://cap.cloud.sap/docs/

-The solutions for the code will be stored in the individual years of controllers while the srv provides callable functions.
+The solutions for the code will be stored in the individual years of controller folders located in the srv folder.

+The srv files will provide the service which has callable endpoints that takes in your input.

 **Please look at this code at your own risk as this will spoil the puzzle**